-- 1) The trees are not native to Britain so are not worthy of the protection afforded by such an Order. - 2) There are branches which overhang the Highway, causing a danger to pedestrians and vehicles, and these branches should at least be trimmed. - 3) The branches block much natural light from reaching the objectors property, forcing them to use artificial lighting for longer periods. - 4) The roots have already encroached on the sewerage pipes outside of 101 Shilton Road, Barwell. - 5) The trees are not expedient to the area.
+- 1) The trees are not native to Britain so are not worthy of the protection afforded by such an Order. - 2) There are branches which overhang the highway, causing a danger to pedestrians and vehicles, and these branches should at least be trimmed. - 3) The branches block much natural light from reaching the objectors property, forcing them to use artificial lighting for longer periods. - 4) The roots have already encroached on the sewerage pipes outside of 101 Shilton Road, Barwell. - 5) The trees are not expedient to the area. - 6) The tree roots have already begun to lift the pathways.